surajshetiya/4inarow/README.md

-4inarow
+4 in a row
 =======

-OPEN GL game 4 in a row
+The description to the game is accessible at http://www.mathsisfun.com/games/connect4.html